Top Ten Nutritional Myths.

 Running for hours day after day does not prevent heart disease.
 Excessive exercise most likely increases the chances of having a heart attack.
 Runners tend to eat a high-carbohydrate diet thinking they need extra glucose for energy.
 This is not the healthiest approach.
 The glucose causes insulin resistance and raises the blood insulin level, which by itself is a heart disease risk.
 The heart muscle burns fatty acids for energy, not glucose.
 The following two marathon runners are prime examples of those who exercised excessively but still developed heart disease at a relatively young age.

-The often heard statement that exercise will prevent heart disease is pure nonsense.
+Myths About Exercise by Dr. Larry Wilson.The often-heard statement that exercise will prevent heart disease is pure nonsense.
 Nothing could be farther from the truth.
 Professional and nonprofessional athletes die of heart disease at an alarming rate every year.
 Marathon runner James F. Fixx is a great example.
 James F. Fixx wrote two books on the health benefits of exercise and running, but he died in 1984 from a heart attack at a young age of 52 in his running shoes while on a daily run.
 Mr. Fixx discovered in his own study that his college alumni who were in athletics died earlier than the "couch potato" alumni.
 Professional athletes die young.
 The major contributing factor to Mr. Fixx's heart disease was his switch to a vegetarian diet several years earlier.
 The vegetarian diet is severely deficient in protein.
-It is very high in carbohydrates that produce the three heart disease causing hormones, insulin, cortisol and adrenaline.
-The Omega-6 fatty acids that are predominant in whole grains, nuts, seeds, vegetable oils and beans produce the heart disease causing pro-inflammatory eicosanoids prostaglandin E(2) (PGE(2)) and leukotriene B(4) (LTB(4)).
+It is very high in carbohydrates that produce the three heart disease-causing hormones, insulin, cortisol, and adrenaline.
+The Omega-6 fatty acids that are predominant in whole grains, nuts, seeds, vegetable oils, and beans produce the heart disease-causing pro-inflammatory eicosanoids prostaglandin E(2) (PGE(2)) and leukotriene B(4) (LTB(4)).
 The vegetarian diet and running are a deadly combination.

-Dead Marathon Runners
+Dead Marathon or Triathlon Competitors

 There are too many to list here.
 This is just a splattering.

-The list below is just of a few of the runners that have died recently in their running shoes.
-This list does not include the hundreds of professional athletes in other sports like basketball, football, hockey and shocker who simply collapse and die from a heart attack.
+Is this healthy or simply mass mental sickness?The list below is just of a few of the runners who have died recently in their running shoes.
+This list does not include the hundreds of professional athletes in other sports like basketball, football, hockey, and shocker who simply collapse and die from a heart attack.
 You've heard the story about marathon runner James Fixx, but you may not know about Edmund Burke, Ph.D., who was to serious endurance cycling competitor.
-Mr. Burke died on a training ride on November 7, 2002 at age 53.
+Dr. Burke died on a training ride on November 7, 2002, at age 53.
 And you almost certainly haven't heard of Frederick J. Montz, M.D.
 (1955-2002), David A. Nagey, M.D.
-(1950-2002) or Jeffrey A. Williams, M.D.
-(1951-2002) three brilliant physicians at Johns Hopkins University, who died while running.
+(1950-2002), or Jeffrey A. Williams, M.D.
+(1951-2002) three brilliant physicians at Johns Hopkins University who all died while they were running together.
 The oldest of the three was 51.
-These doctors certainly prove they did not understand what constitutes a healthy diet.
+These doctors certainly prove they did not understand what constitutes a healthy diet to prevent heart disease.

 Marathon competitor is dead.
 All 9,000 spectators are just fine.